rrwick/Basecalling-comparison/README.md

 <p align="center"><img src="images/rel_read_length.png" width="90%"></p>

 This plot shows the distribution of read length to reference length for each alignment.
 It shows whether the basecaller is more prone to insertions or deletions.
 100% (same length) means that insertions and deletions are equally likely. <100% means that deletions are more common than insertions. >100% means that insertions are more common than deletions.

-Curiously, many basecallers produce a distinctly bimodal distribution.
-For example, Albacore v2.0.2 has a good median value of quite near 100%, but any individual read is more likely to fall either around 99% or 101%.
-I'm not sure what might be behind this.
-Albacore v0.9.1 stands out with many overly-long reads, while Scrappie events tends to make short reads.
+Albacore v0.9.1 and basecRAWller stand out with many overly-long reads, while Scrappie events tends to make short reads.
 This explains the total yield differences we saw earlier.

+I found it curious that many basecallers produced a distinctly bimodal distribution.
+I dug a bit deeper and found that it's related to the timing of this MinION run.
+The run was started at about 4 pm and MinKNOW crashed at 10:30 pm, halting the run.
+Nobody was in the lab to notice, and the next day was a [public holiday](https://www.awm.gov.au/commemoration/anzac-day/traditions).
+Thankfully Louise came in that afternoon, saw the crashed run and restarted it at about 3 pm.
+That means the flow cell sat for about 16.5 hours not being used.
+When I [plot read length against signal length and colour by the restart](images/read_vs_signal_albacore_v2.0.2.png), the effect is obvious.
+It's still not entirely clear _why_ the restart has resulted in shorter basecalled reads, but the effect is present in all basecallers.
+A possible clue is that the raw signal values are lower after the restart: with a median value of about 450 before and 370 after.